Baidicoot/rpncalc-x86_64/README.md

 ...
 doublefour 3 + io.putint
 ```
-This and other tested examples can be found in the `examples` folder (including lazy lists!).
+This and other tested examples can be found in the `examples` folder (including lazy lists!), in files with a `.rpnc` ending.

 ## Extra Syntax
 To force RPNCalc to push an object, simply prepend `'` to it.
 For example: